PatrykWo/vllm-fork/docs/source/getting_started/gaudi-installation.rst

      - PyTorch lazy mode

 .. warning::
-   In 1.19.0, all modes utilizing ``PT_HPU_LAZY_MODE=0`` are highly experimental and should be only used for validating functional correctness.
+   In current release, all modes utilizing ``PT_HPU_LAZY_MODE=0`` are highly experimental and should be only used for validating functional correctness.
 Their performance will be improved in the next releases.
-For obtaining the best performance in 1.19.0, please use HPU Graphs, or PyTorch lazy mode.
+For obtaining the best performance please use HPU Graphs, or PyTorch lazy mode.

 Bucketing mechanism